sn-roy05/capgemimi_assignment1/readme.txt

-this is readme.txt file for css_assignment .
+this is readme.txt file for javascript_assignment .